IBM/cloud-pak-deployer/docs/src/30-reference/configuration/cp4ba.md

 More info for BAMOE is available in official docs at https://www.ibm.com/docs/en/ibamoe.

+More info for ICA is available in official docs at https://www.ibm.com/docs/en/cacms.

 Assets are currently not deployed.

 ### CPFS (Cloud Pak Foundational Services) section<!-- omit in toc -->